MalekMA/MachineLearning/reproducability/README.md

 - Run the code
 `python retrieve_data.py`

-After following the above steps, you shall see a new folder `ksi_data.csv` which will contain the data in a CSV format.
+After following the above steps, you shall see a new file `ksi_data.csv` which will contain the data in a CSV format.